 Mr. Lamberton’s professional writings and presentations include Medical Leave as a Reasonable Accommodation, PBI No. 2016-9454; Retaliation in the Electronic Age, presented April 8, 2016 at NELA’s Reining in Retaliation & Winning Whistleblower Cases Spring Seminar; Less Traditional Claims Against Employers, PBI No. 2015-9060; The Attorney’s Guide to Workplace Retaliation Claims, National Business Institute, 2015; Complicated Issues in Sexual Harassment Cases, PBI No. 2014-8506; Discovery and Trial Use of Social Media Evidence, PBI No. 2012-7435; Dukes v.
 Wal-Mart Stores, Inc., PBI No. 2011-6950; Social Media and the Law, PBI No. 2010-6036; Electronic Discovery – Top Ten Mistakes Lawyers Make, PBI No. 2010-6036; Mediating Employment Claims, Pennsylvania Employment Law Institute West, 2009; Valuing Employment Cases From Intake Through Trial, Pennsylvania Employment Law Institute West, 2009; Valuing Employment Cases, Federal Court Section of the Allegheny County Bar Association, 2009; Hot Topics in Employment Law, Pennsylvania Employment Law Institute West, 2008; Local Rule 56.1 – The Judges Speak Out, presentation to the Allegheny County Bar Association, 2008; Employment Arbitration, presentation to the National Academy of Arbitrators, 2007; The Use of Video Testimony in Employment Cases, presentation to the Allegheny County Bar Association, 2007; How to Effectively Retain, Present and Cross-Examine Expert Witnesses, Pennsylvania Employment Law Institute West, 2006; After-Acquired Evidence in Discrimination Cases, The Lawyers Journal, Vol. 7, No. 22, October 28, 2005; Challenges of the Mind: Managing Mental Disabilities in the Workplace, Human Resources Executive, June 16, 2005; Tax Treatment of Attorney Fee Awards, lecture to the ACBA Civil Litigation Committee, April 26, 2005; Attorney Employment Contracts: Don’t Sign Away Your Right to Practice Law, The Lawyers Journal, Vol. 5, No. 24, November 28, 2003.
 A sample of Mr. Lamberton’s work appears in the 2013 edition of Platt and Ventrell-Monsees’ two-volume treatise Age Discrimination Litigation.

-Lead plaintiffs’ counsel in a disability discrimination class action challenging employer’s ban on anti-depressants, plaintiff’s counsel in a military service discrimination case resulting in a $750,000.00 recovery, plaintiff’s counsel in an disability discrimination case resulting in a $450,000.00 recovery, plaintiff’s counsel in an insurance bad faith case resulting in a $600,000.00 recovery, plaintiff’s counsel in sexual harassment case resulting in $500,000 recovery, plaintiff’s counsel in an age discrimination case resulting in the invalidation of the employer’s release agreement and a $240,000.00 recovery, plaintiff’s counsel in an age discrimination case resulting in a $250,000.00 recovery, plaintiff’s counsel in a pregnancy discrimination case resulting in $200,000.00 recovery.
+Lead plaintiffs’ counsel in a disability discrimination class action challenging employer’s ban on anti-depressants, plaintiff’s counsel in a military service discrimination case resulting in a $750,000.00 recovery, plaintiff’s counsel in an disability discrimination case resulting in a $450,000.00 recovery, plaintiff’s counsel in an insurance bad faith case resulting in a $600,000.00 recovery, plaintiff’s counsel in sexual harassment case resulting in $500,000 recovery, plaintiff’s counsel in age discrimination case resulting in $500,000 recovery, plaintiff’s counsel in an age discrimination case resulting in the invalidation of the employer’s release agreement and a $240,000.00 recovery, plaintiff’s counsel in an age discrimination case resulting in a $250,000.00 recovery, plaintiff’s counsel in a pregnancy discrimination case resulting in $200,000.00 recovery.
 Mr. Lamberton has also represented numerous senior executives in high-end contract and severance negotiations.